Friday, October 10, 2025

 TUESDAY MARKET INTERNALS (NYSE DATA)

-My basket of Market Internals improved to BUY.
+My basket of Market Internals declined to SELL.
 (My basket of Market Internals is a decent trend-following analysis that is most useful when it diverges from the Index.)

 My current invested position is about 50% stocks, including stock mutual funds and ETFs.